cvg25/hand-eye_calibration/README.md

 7. Once the calibration process ends, two files will be stored in `hand-eye_calibration/calibrations/`:
  - `DATETIME_camera_pose.txt`: it contains the transformation matrix between the robot and the camera.
  - `DATETIME_camera_depth_offset.txt`: it contains a value which is a scale factor that should be multiplied with each pixel captured from the camera.
 Note: as tested RealSense D415 series are not likely to suffer a scaling problem, but other devices might.

+8. To test the result of the calibrated camera extrinsics edit the `touch_tester_config.json` file to meet your setup and execute `$ python touch_tester.py`.
+It provides a UI where the user can click at any point in the RGBD image and the robot moves its end-effector to the 3D location of that point.

 ### Advantages:
 - It directly optimizes for both depth and rgb channels at the same time.
 This has many advantages.
 For example, it introduces the noise of the depth sensor in the calibration process and calculates the transformation matrix with it.
 As opposed to other solutions where the calibration process is only estimated using the rgb channels and a reference point (e.g. ArUco marker) which its depth precision differs from the depth channel of the image, therefore not capturing this discrepancies inside the calibration process.